Dr. Gio Iacono is calling on people in the field of mindfulness to pay attention to LGBTQ+ youth.

 A Trauma-Informed Approach to Mindfulness

 With his Mind and Life grant, Iacono is researching and developing Tuned In!—A Mindfulness-Based Affirmative Program for LGBTQIA Youth, an eight-week online group intervention program to support people in this demographic.
 It includes mindfulness practices like breathing meditation, loving-kindness, and awareness practices, but each mindfulness exercise is adapted from feedback he receives from the youth he works with.
+It’s not a static program though—Iacono adapts each exercise based on feedback from the young people he works with.

 He says that LGBTQ+ youth have expressed that typical mindfulness-based therapies and interventions felt strict and didn’t take into account their experiences which made it hard to feel safe.
 Tuned In! aims to differ from other mindfulness-based approaches in that practices and discussions are adapted to validate and affirm the pain and suffering these youth experience by explicitly naming sources of stress like prejudice, stigma, and oppression.